 Storytelling Demystified By Julian Friedman In Storytelling Demystified, Julian Friedman says: “A story is much more about the audience than it is about the plot.”
 Crammed with excellent nuggets of information and low hanging fruit for budding storytellers and writers.
 This Ted talk is well worth watching many many times over.
 The Mystery of Storytelling Agent Julian Friedman poses some fantastic questions here in storytelling demystified.
 He cajoles his auduence by setting the scene and questionning every assumption about what makes a great storytelling.
 The mysterious process of how we tell stories is something that millions around the world want to be able to do, but 99.9% effectively fail at.
 Yet what we communicate can change the lives of the writer and the audience alike.
 Here Julian Friedmann who has worked with writers for over 40 years believes that storytelling is more about the audience than the writer.

-Meet Christopher Vogler of The Writers Journey from #LondonSWF on Vimeo.
+Christopher Vogler’s Great Storytelling of The Writers Journey from #LondonSWF on Vimeo.
 Christopher Vogler’s Great Storytelling Christopher Vogler gives great insight into the use of The Hero’s Journey in story.
 How it’s flexibility in structure adapts to different stories is stylishly outlined here by a modern magician.
 Up front with his answers the author doesn’t shy away from the difficult questions which adds spice to vogler’s great storytelling.
 During the initial viewing, its easy to understand how this man’s expertise lies not only in the hero’s journey – but in diseminating its powerful information.
 The Hero’s Journey and Christopher Vogler’s Great Storytelling A great interviewer puts great questions from his own experience.
 Its as if Vogler is tuned-in completely and understands exactly where the interviewer is coming from.
 He answers extremely well indeed without fluff and padding to his answers.
 His explanations of the stories’ structure and how the clues they carry relate to life is just brilliant.
 Great language and clarity throughout this video.
 Check out his book The Writers Journey – the mythic structure for writers.